himanshu-dutta/mbc-object-detection-yolov5/README.md

 </table>
 </center>

-After training, the default export scirpt was modified to make sure the outputs of the inference instance {bounding boxes, confidence, class}.
+After training, the default export scirpt for the yolov5 project was modified to make sure the outputs of the inference instance are {bounding boxes, confidence, class}.
 Below are some visual results of the model training:

 <p align="center"><img width="60%" src="results/cm.png" /></p>
 <p align="center"><img width="780px" height="480px" src="results/results.png" /></p>